alex-bolshunov/Plant-Disease-Detection/README.md

 # Detecting Plant Diseases Using Machine Learning

 ## Project Overview
-This project focuses on the early detection of plant diseases using machine learning techniques.
-Timely disease detection can significantly minimize crop damage and prevent potential harvest losses.
-By analyzing images of bell pepper leaves, both healthy and diseased, we trained and evaluated multiple machine learning models to assess their suitability for real-time agricultural applications.
+This project leverages traditional machine learning algorithms to classify healthy and diseased potato leaves using image data from the PlantVillage dataset.
+The goal was to compare the performance of various models and identify those best suited for real-time agricultural applications.

 ## Dataset
 - **Source**: [PlantVillage Dataset]([https://plantvillage.psu.edu/](https://www.kaggle.com/datasets/emmarex/plantdisease))
-- **Subset**: Bell pepper leaves (healthy and affected by bacterial spot)
+- **Subset**: Potato leaf images with three classes (healthy, early blight, late blight)
-- **Samples**: 2474 images (1477 healthy, 997 diseased)
+- **Samples**: 2152 (augmented and oversampled)

 ## Technologies Used
 - Python